thumbnail image

 Confidentiality is a professional term that means, under only the most extreme circumstances, a practitioner may share something that has been spoken about.
 The practitioner has a duty to uphold this commitment for the sake of your trust and the relationship you have with them.
 This means that nobody outside of that relationship should be privy to what’s shared.
 That commitment requires more than just reassurances—it calls for a genuine, felt sense of trust.

 In counselling, trust is typically built over time.
-Counsellors generally refer to confidentiality at the beginning of the process to assure clients that whatever is shared remains protected.
-A professional who shares information about you around a dinner table and believes it’s acceptable simply because no names were used is not what confidentiality means or how it's supposed to work!
+Counsellors generally spend a considerable amount of time exploring confidentiality at the beginning of the counselling process.
+This is to assure clients that whatever is shared remains protected.
+A professional who shares information about you around a dinner table and believes it’s acceptable simply because no names were used is not what confidentiality means or how it's supposed to work...
 From both a moral and legal standpoint, they have broken your confidence by sharing unnecessarily.
 Confidentiality means nobody.
-No “ifs,” no “buts,” not even “if there was no chance of you finding out.”
-What kind of relationship would that be promoting?

-There are a few instances when confidentiality must be extended, and in most cases, this is due to legal obligations or to protect you or others if there is any form of immediate risk.
-Here is some clarity on the exceptions in the UK:
+There are a few instances when confidentiality must be extended, and in most cases, this is due to legal obligations or to protect you or someone else if there is any form of immediate risk.
+Exceptions include:

 In addition to these legal exceptions, counsellors may also speak about aspects of their work with a counselling supervisor.
-The supervisor is another professional they meet with regularly to explore how they are doing in relation to their work.
-It’s more like counselling for counsellors.
+A Counselling supervisor is another professional that each counsellor must meet with regularly to explore how they are doing in relation to their work. to describe is best, it’s like counselling for the counsellors in relation to their work.

 This process involves less about the client’s content directly and more about the counsellor’s emotional responses and reflections on the work.
-In these conversations, any information that might personally identify a client is excluded, and if necessary, pseudonyms are used to protect anonymity.
+In these conversations, any information that might personally identify a client is excluded, and if necessary, pseudonyms are used to protect the client's identity.

 • Counsellor Do's & Dont's

-Goals are often seen as a vital component of the counselling process.
-Having a specific goal—or even a general sense of direction—at the start of our sessions can help shape your therapeutic journey, offering clarity and focus as we work together.
-Much of the personal growth that occurs in counselling happens both within and beyond the sessions themselves.
+Goals are often seen as a vital component of the counselling.
+Having a specific goal—or even a general sense of direction—at the start of sessions can help shape therapeutic journey.
+Much of the personal growth that emerges in counselling happens both within and beyond the sessions themselves.
+Goals set within counselling can be included within this.

-That said, you don’t need to arrive with a clearly defined goal to benefit from our time together.
+That said, you don’t need to arrive with a clearly defined goal to benefit from the time.
 Many people come to counselling to explore what matters most to them, while others may prefer to reflect on their experiences without setting specific objectives.
 Both approaches are entirely valid and can lead to meaningful insight and progress.

-Whether you're working toward something specific or simply seeking space to think and feel more freely, our sessions are here to support that process—at your pace, and in a way that feels right for you
+Whether you're working toward something specific or simply seeking space to think and feel more freely, sessions are there to support that process—at your pace.
+Theres no rush or pressure.

 • New To Counselling?

-Beginning therapy can be a unique experience for each individual, and it's important to recognise that many first-time attendees may feel apprehensive or anxious.
-Counsellors understand that taking the step to seek counselling can be challenging, and they are committed to making the process as welcoming and comfortable as possible.
+Beginning therapy can be a unique experience for each individual, and it's important to recognise that people attending for the first time may feel apprehensive or anxious.
+Counsellors understand that taking the step to seek counselling can be challenging, so it is about making the process as warm, welcoming and comfortable as possible.

-Once you've identified a counsellor you feel comfortable working with, the first step is to reach out.
+Once you've found a counsellor you feel comfortable working with, the next step is to reach out to them.
 Counsellors typically list their preferred contact methods in the contact section of their website.

-A good starting point is to introduce yourself and share what has led you to seek counselling services.
+A good starting point is to introduce yourself and share what has led you to seek counselling.
 This helps the counsellor understand your needs and determine how they can best support you.

 Your initial message is also an excellent opportunity to ask any questions you may have about the counselling process.
-If both you and the counselor agree to proceed with a first session, arrangements will be made for an initial meeting, often referred to as a "welcome meeting."
-The first official counseling session usually follows this welcome meeting.
+If both you and the counsellor agree to proceed with a first session, arrangements will be made for an initial meeting, often referred to as a "welcome meeting."
+The first official counselling session usually follows this welcome meeting.

-After scheduling the welcome meeting, the counsellor will likely send additional information via email or message, including practical details such as their address, payment information, or a video link for online sessions
+After scheduling the welcome meeting, the counsellor will likely send additional information via email or message, including practical details such as their address if it's a face -to- face session, or a video link for online sessions

 The first counselling session typically follows a similar format to the welcome meeting and lasts up to an hour.
-During this time, you are encouraged to discuss anything you wish.
+During this time, you are more than welcome to talk about anything that you want.
 This is your opportunity to share your thoughts, feelings, and concerns in a supportive and non-judgmental environment.

 Here are some topics that might be covered during your first counselling session: